Tickets now available for the National Final!

 Please reach us at hello@nationalyouthmonologues.com if you have further questions.

-Finalists should arrive for 3.30pm and report to the Stage Door to be registered and sign in.
+Finalists should arrive for 10.30am (Key Stage 2 & 3) and 3.30pm (Key Stage 4 & Sixth Form) and report to the Foyer to be registered and sign in.

 After arrival, the finalists will have a briefing about the performance so that they are clear how the show will work.
 They will also have an opportunity to warm-up and rehearse on the stage, as well as run through the running order and how they come on and off stage.

-The final will start at 6pm and last for approximately 2 hours - this will include an interval of 15min and the final results of the competition.
+The finals will start at 1pm (Key Stage 2 & 3) and 6pm (Key Stage 4 & Sixth Form)and last for approximately 2 hours 15 minutes - which includes an interval and the final results of the competition.

 During the show, parent’s will be within line of sight of their son/daughter throughout (this is the reason we have split the Stalls and Circle into Key Stages).
 Finalists will watch the show from the auditorium, and make their way to the side of the stage in small groups just before they are to perform.
 They will be supervised coming off and on stage by a DBS checked member of our team.
 On stage they will perform as part of a small group of around 4 or 5 students, with applause coming at the end of each group.
 They will then return to their seats in the auditorium for the remainder of the show.

-Finalists should perform the monologue in the same way that it was entered into the competition and seen by our judges.
-It should therefore be the same length as the video submission (obviously give or take a few seconds), and use the same text.
-However, if you introduced the speech or yourself in your video then you will not need to do this at the final - it will just be the performance.
+Finalists should perform the monologue in the same way that it was performed at the Regional Final (unless spoken to by National Youth Monologues staff).
+It should therefore be the same length and use the same text.
+Once again, you will not need to introduce the speech or yourself at the final - it will just be the performance.

 Finalists should wear what they feel comfortable performing in.
 They do not need to wear a costume for their character but can choose to if they would like - although this will not be part of any decision making as to the results of the competition.
 Props should be kept to a minimum and should only be used if absolutely necessary for the monologue to work.